+Clinical Competency Examinations

-Clinical Competency Examinations-NURS 6102 Health Assessment Graduate students must successfully pass a 3-part Clinical Competency Examination (CCE) as part of the course requirements for NURS 6102 Health Assessment throughout the Lifespan Practicum prior to beginning clinical experiences.
+NP students must successfully pass a 3-part Clinical Competency Examination (CCE) as part of the course requirements for NRSE 5010: Advanced Health Assessment throughout the Lifespan Practicum prior to beginning clinical experiences.
 This includes: (a) a head-to-toe exam; (b) a focused exam; and (c) a special procedures exam.
 The student must score a minimum of 80% on each component to successfully complete the CCE.
 Students who do not achieve an 80% on each component are not permitted to enter the clinical practicum site.
 Specific instructions for the CCEs are located in the course syllabus.

-Clinical Site Criteria
+NP Clinical Site Criteria

-Students should seek a variety of clinical experiences during their studies, including but not limited to rural clinics, urban clinics, and other community centers.
-Clinical site placement is primarily the responsibility of the student; however, the student may get clinical placement assistance from course faculty, concentration coordinators, Graduate Program Coordinator, or TTU Clinical Placement Coordinator.
+Students should seek a variety of clinical experiences during their studies, including but not limited to rural clinics, urban clinics, the ETSU nurse-led clinics, and other community centers.
+Clinical site placement is primarily the responsibility of the NP student; however, the student may get clinical placement assistance from course faculty, ETSU Office of Student Services (OSS), concentration coordinator, Program Director/Coordinator, or ETSU Graduate Clinical Site Coordinator.

 Students may not use their workplace (e.g. office, unit, department of employment) as a clinical site.
 However, if employed at a large health system, the student may obtain a clinical placement at another setting within the system.
 Obtaining an appropriate clinical site is the student's responsibility.
-Please refer to the MSN Student Clinical Site and Preceptor Approval Process sections.

-Students residing in Tennessee may continue the TTU MSN Program if moving to another state.
-However there are states that will not license NPs who complete online programs.
+Please refer to the NP Student Clinical Site and Preceptor Approval Process.
+Students residing in Tennessee may continue the ETSU-TTU DNP Program if moving to another state.
+However, there are states that will not license NPs who complete online programs.
 Students are advised to contact the board of nursing in the state to which they are moving to assure that licensure in the state will be permitted upon graduation.
 Additionally, not all states will allow NP students from other states to complete clinical practicums in that state.
-For more information, please access this link to the State <a href="Authorization Reciprocity Agreement (SARA).
+For more information, please access the following link from the State Authorization Reciprocity Agreement (SARA): http://nc-sara.org/.
 Nurse practitioner students should contact the state board of nursing for clarification.
-Furthermore, prior to relocation the student is responsible for notifying the TTU Whitson-Hester School of Nursing and Office of the Registrar regarding changes in residence.
+Furthermore, prior to relocation the student is responsible for notifying the ETSU CON Office of Student Services (OSS) or TTU School of Nursing, and home school Office of the Registrar regarding changes in residence.

-The patient population seen during clinical experiences should match the student's specialization and courses.
-For example, NP students in primary care must have clinical experiences in primary care sites/settings, whereas NP students in Pediatrics & Women's Health must have clinical experiences in those sites/settings.
-Patient volume in the clinical site must be sufficient to allow the student an opportunity to see an array of patients to meet student-learning objectives for the specified course.
+The patient population seen during clinical experiences should match the student's specialization (i.e. FNP, PNP-PC, PMHNP, AGACNP, or WHCNP).
+For example, NP students in primary care must have clinical experiences in primary care sites/settings, whereas NP concentrations in acute care must have clinical experiences in acute care sites/settings.
+Patient volume in the clinical site must be sufficient to allow the student an opportunity to see an array of patients to meet student learning objectives for the specified course.